-Your Senior Faculty and Student Support Administrator, Jennifer Sullivan.
-Jen is here to ensure you have a positive online experience.
-You will receive emails and announcements from Jen throughout the semester.
-Jen represents Boston University's university services and works for the Office of Distance Education.
-She prepares students for milestones such as course launch, final exams, and course evaluations.
-She is a resource to both students and faculty.
-For example, Jen can direct your university questions and concerns to the appropriate party.
-She also handles general questions regarding Online Campus functionality for students, faculty, and facilitators, but she does not provide tech support.
-She is enrolled in all classes and can be contacted within the course through Online Campus email as it is running.
-You can also contact her by external email at jensul@bu.edu or call toll free at 1-888-524-2200.
+Your Faculty and Student Support Administrator, Jeff Behn.
+Jeff is here to ensure you have a positive online experience.
+You will receive emails and announcements from him throughout the semester.
+Jeff represents Boston University's university services and works for the Office of Distance Education.
+He prepares students for milestones such as course launch, final exams, and course evaluations.
+He is a resource to both students and faculty.
+For example, he can direct your university questions and concerns to the appropriate party.
+He also handles general questions regarding Online Campus functionality for students, faculty, and facilitators, but he does not provide tech support.
+He is enrolled in all classes and can be contacted within the course through Online Campus email as it is running.
+You can also contact him by external email at jeffbehn@bu.edu or call (617) 358-1985.